-PE 1.77R-Volleyball - Beginning (.5 or 1 or 1.5 units) CSU/UC UC-Unit Limit
+PE 1.77R-Beginning Volleyball (.5 or 1 or 1.5 units) CSU/UC UC-Unit Limit

-Fundamental skills and techniques necessary for beginning volleyball play, including: rules of play, volleyball history, and basic strategies.
+Fundamental skills and techniques for beginning volleyball play, including: rules of play, officiating, and beginning level offensive and defensive strategies.
 (Repeatable: May be taken four times only.)